Who accesses the internet from mobile devices?

-Australians aged 18-34 are the most digitally connected mobile users, checking their smartphones on average 56 times a day.
+Australians aged 18-44 are the most digitally connected mobile users, checking their smartphones on average 56 times a day.
 The Deloitte Mobile Consumer Survey 2017 reports that 35% of people surveyed check their phones within 5 minutes of waking each morning.

-Men are more likely to use smartphones than women.
 Smartphones are more common in metropolitan areas where mobile internet and phone coverage is more consistent.
-Use of smartphones is growing fast across all age groups.
+In 2017, the biggest growth in smartphone ownership was in 55-75 year olds.